pasqal-io/Pulser/docs/source/extended_usage_intro.md

 $$

 - {ref}`Local pulses and target operations </tutorials/phase_shifts_vz_gates.nblink#Phase-shifts-with-multiple-channels-and-different-targets>` enable to define gates applying on only specific qubits, by defining a driving Hamiltonian for a set of targeted atoms specifically (the quantities $\Omega_k$, $\delta_k$ and $\phi_k$ in the Hamiltonian above depend on the atoms).
 - [Virtual Z gates and phase shifts](tutorials/phase_shifts_vz_gates.nblink): phase shift is an operation that can be programmed in between two pulses to program a _virtual-Z gate_, a phase gate.
-This tutorial presents how to use it to perform an Hadamard gate.
+This tutorial presents how to use it to perform a Hadamard gate.